sabrinasettle/RogerSkyline-1/README.md

 ## Turning it in

-in the local terminal go to wher your VM is stored for me its
+In the local terminal go to where your VM is stored, for me its

 ```text
 VirtaulBox VMs
 ```

-then cd into the projects's VM
+As I used VirtualBox, then cd into the projects's VM and run:

-and run

 ```bash
 shasum < 'ProjectName'.vdi > checksum
 ```

-this shasum will change everytime you change something in the enviroment
+this shasum will change everytime you change something in the enviorment.

 ## Resources
 For this nice readme: